dannysteenman/aws-toolbox/README.md

 ### ECS

 - **[Awesome ECS](https://github.com/nathanpeck/awesome-ecs)** - A curated list of awesome ECS guides, development tools, and resources.
+- **[AWS Copilot CLI](https://github.com/aws/copilot-cli)** - The AWS Copilot CLI is a tool for developers to build, release and operate production ready containerized applications on Amazon ECS and AWS Fargate.

 ### Infra as Code